Orlando Anderson

-Orlando Tive "Baby Lane" Anderson (August 13, 1974 – May 29, 1998) was an American gang member suspected in the murder of Tupac Shakur.
-Anderson belonged to the California-based gang known as the South Side Compton Crips.
+Orlando Tive "Baby Lane" Anderson (August 13, 1974 – May 29, 1998) was an American gang member and suspected murderer.
+Anderson had alleged affiliations to the California-based gang known as the South Side Compton Crips.
+He is suspected to have been the gunman who killed Tupac Shakur in 1996 in Las Vegas.
 Detective Tim Brennan of the Compton Police Department filed an affidavit naming Anderson as a suspect; he denied involvement and was never charged.
-Anderson's uncle, Duane Keith Davis, was charged with Shakur's murder on September 29, 2023.

-Anderson was shot and killed in an unrelated gang shootout in May 1998 at the age of 23.
+Anderson was shot and killed in an unrelated gang shootout in May 1998, at the age of 23.
+Anderson's uncle, Duane Keith Davis, was charged with orchestrating Shakur's murder on September 29, 2023, and later found guilty in 2026.
+Davis named Anderson as the shooter in multiple interviews to both media and law enforcement.
+According to Davis, Shakur had attacked Anderson, and they had shot him in reprisal.

 Early life and education

-Orlando Tive Anderson was born on August 13, 1974, in an African-American household in Compton, California.
-He had a secure childhood with his grandparents after his parents split up.
-His mother worked 12 hour shifts as a bookkeeper to support her children.

-Anderson joined the South Side Compton Crips gang at some point in his youth.
+Orlando Tive Anderson was born on August 13, 1974, in Compton, California.
+He was raised primarily by his grandparents, after his parents separated.
+His mother worked as a bookkeeper to support the family.
+At 16, Anderson joined the South Side Compton Crips.
+Anderson attended Taft High School and later graduated from Manuel Dominguez High School.
+During high school, he met Rasheena Smith; the couple had three children.

-Anderson attended Taft High School, where he was a conscientious student who passed his exams and received good grades.
-He returned to Dominguez High School for his senior year and got his diploma.
-During high school, he met a young woman named Rasheena Smith, whom he started dating.
-He fathered four children.